gallochris/writing/_posts/2014-03-17-one-measly-metric-is-never-enough.md

 * * *

-> "Statistics are used much like a drunk uses a lamppost - for support, not illumination."
+> Statistics are used much like a drunk uses a lamppost - for support, not illumination.

-- Vin Scully
+> Vin Scully

 There is no silver bullet metric.
 One number never tells the whole story.
 Take a sports and business example.